SaitoTech/saito-lite-rust/nettest/scenarios/fork/README.md

-Two nodes one chain for 10 blocks each on a separate chain for another 10 blocks.
+Two nodes with the same chain for ten blocks then both fork for 10 blocks.
-Unresolved 10 block fork.

-Both nodes spamming.
-Node 1 running app suite.
+Both nodes running spammer, only 1 running appsuite.